 In addition to cervical cancer, HPV can also cause vulval, anal and other types of cancer.
 Many types of HPV exist, but only about 30 of them can cause genital warts.
-There are now vaccines which can prevent infection from certain types of HPV.
+There are now vaccines that can prevent infection from certain types of HPV.

 The warts begin as small red or pink growths and can grow as large as four inches across.
 At this size, they can interfere with intercourse and childbirth.
 They may also be either flat or resemble raspberries, or cauliflowers in appearance.
 Growths may also be hidden or undetectable.
 Genital warts may enlarge during pregnancy due to hormones.
 If the warts become large enough, they could become an obstacle to delivery, requiring a caesarean section.
 In some instances, warts are passed from mother to child during childbirth, leading to a potentially life-threatening condition for newborns in which warts develop in the throat (laryngeal papillomatosis).